 Flight 1561 from Chicago to San Francisco departed at 7:05 p.m.
 Sunday and landed at 9:12 p.m.
 The Boeing 737 plane had 156 passengers and six working crew members on board.
 No one was hurt, Smith said.

-The incident was one of two Sunday in which a passenger described by authorities as disorderly was restrained.
+It was at least the second incident on Sunday in which a passenger described by authorities as disorderly was restrained.

-Continental Flight 546 bound for Chicago from Houston made an unscheduled stop in St. Louis because of an "unruly passenger," a St. Louis airport spokesman said.
+Continental Flight 546 bound for Chicago from Houston made an unscheduled stop in St. Louis because of an "unruly passenger," a St. Louis airport spokesman said Sunday.

 Reynel C. Alcaide, 34, of Burbank, Illinois, got out of his seat and rushed toward the front of the airplane, according to a statement from the Justice Department released Monday.

 A flight attendant who confronted him was pinned against a wall, the statement says, and Alcaide repeatedly tried to unlatch and open a flight door on Flight 546.
 He was charged with crimes involving an aircraft and interference with flight crew members and attendants, both of which carry a maximum penalty of 20 years in prison.